Eric Lewis (rugby league)

 Eric William Lewis (20 September 1909 – 17 April 1959) was an Australian rugby league footballer who played in the 1930s.
 A New South Wales interstate and Australian international representative forward, he played club football in the NSWRFL for South Sydney, winning the 1932 Premiership with them, and later coaching them.

 Playing career

 Lewis started playing for Waverley's Christian Brothers club before spending a season playing in Griffith in 1931.
 He then returned to Sydney, and joined South Sydney Rabbitohs, where he would remain for six seasons.
 At the end of the 1932 NSWRFL season, Lewis' first in the top grade, he played in the premiership Final for Souths, scoring a try in their 19–12 victory over Western Suburbs.

 Lewis played for Souths in the 1935 NSWRFL season's premiership final loss to Eastern Suburbs.
 After that he toured New Zealand with the Australian national team, becoming Kangaroo No. 200.
+Lewis was selected to go on October's 1935 Kangaroo tour of New Zealand and played in the 2nd and 3rd Test matches, both victories, against the Kiwis.

-International
+Lewis was captain of South Sydney for the 1936 and 1935 NSWRFL premiership seasons.

-Lewis was a member of the 1937–38 Kangaroo touring side to England and France.
+Lewis was a member of the 1937–38 Kangaroo tour's Australian side to England and France.
 The French leg of this tour helped establish rugby league in France.